Back to the future: Rutland McDonald’s gets 21st century facelift

-After a four-month rebuild from the ground up, the McDonald’s on South Main Street in Rutland opened its doors again Wednesday.
+After a four-month rebuild from the ground up, the McDonald’s on South Main Street in Rutland opened its doors again recently.

 “We had cars lined up down the street,” said Sherree Harvey, director of operations.
 “We let people waiting outside to come in early because it was cold.”